zeixcom/ui-element/docs-src/pages/components.md

 ])
 ```

-Every Le Truc component must be registered with a valid custom element tag name (two or more words joined with `-`) as the first parameter.
+Every El Truco component must be registered with a valid custom element tag name (two or more words joined with `-`) as the first parameter.

 ### Using the Custom Element in HTML